Visiting the Paris Catacombs

 Arrête!
 C’est ici l’empire de la mort’ is the forbidding sign as you enter, meaning ‘Stop, here is the empire of death’.
 It is a warning to be heeded – this is a labyrinth where the walls are made of millions of human bones and skulls.

-It is the kind of place that will make you muse upon mortality and the transience of existence.
+It is the kind of place that makes you muse on mortality and the transience of existence.
 It is also a fascinating and often forgotten part of Parisian history.

 What are the Paris catacombs?